Daanvdv/InteractionAI/README.md

 # InteractionAI
-This project is combing all the work I did during Blcok B working with 2nd year students.
+This project is combing all the work I did during Block B working with 2nd year students.
 This porject is using Unreal Engine 4.26